 We all know that the most important element of every successful coworking space is the Community.
 Collaboration between like-minded professionals is the foundation of every coworking space.
 Sometimes, the community exists even before the physical space.

 It’s a long path from zero to good to a great community but you have to take it.
 Building it requires a lot of effort, a great team, and energy.
 You need to build, curate, stimulate, and grow it.
-You have to be likable so that people want to work with you in your space.
+Also, you have to be likable so that people want to work with you in your space.
 You also need evangelists.
 Your first members need to be pitching the space all around the town and selling it for you.

 One of the key elements of creating a community is to establish a safe environment where people feel that they belong to something.
 When you walk in the space and you can feel a positive vibe, that’s the community.